JonasBanhos/JonasBanhos.github.io/README.md

 ## PhD

 I have joined UConn's CFD Group in Jan/2021 as a PhD student.
-I am working with higher order models such as Large Eddy Simulation (LES) applied to atmospheric problems.
+I am working with higher order models such as Large Eddy Simulation (LES) applied to atmospheric and boundary layer flows.
 Plenty of HPC, MPI and a lot of interesting programming, including Fortran!

 [UConn CFD Group](https://cfd.engr.uconn.edu/)